icgrp/doblink/README.md

 #endif
 ```
 `
-5. Type '**Make**', the riscv elf file will be compiled automatically.
+5. Type '**Make**', the RISC-V elf file will be compiled automatically.

 6. Type '**Make config**", the instr_data will make copied to Vitis project,
 and the cpp source will also be updated.

 7. Type '**Make download**' to download the bitstreams into the board,
 and launch the Vitis project to run the project.
 You can see the results
-with one page running on the riscv core.
+with one page running on the RISC-V core.
 The debugging information from
-risc-v core will show up.
+RISC-V core will show up.